Historical Instrument Section

 of the International Tuba and Euphonium Association Journal

 Since 1992, members and friends of Berlioz Historical Brass have coordinated the Historical Instrument Section of the ITEA Journal.
-These past columns are reprinted with permission by the Journal.
-We wish to thank Jason Smith, editor of the ITEA Journal, for his support of the Historical Instrument Section.
+These past columns are reprinted with permission from the Journal, as established and granted by Benjamin Pierce and Jason Smith, past editors of the ITEA Journal.

 Home